Engaging students in scientific inquiry on cutting edge criminology and criminal justice issues.

 The application process is described online at the Office of Graduate Studies.
 All required materials (GRE scores, transcripts, personal statement, and recommendation letters) should be sent to the Office of Graduate Studies.

 Applications are accepted on a rolling basis.
-While you can submit your online application at any time, graduate assistantship funding decisions are typically made by March 31 for fall assistantships.
+While you can submit your online application at any time, we recommend submitting all materials prior to March, as graduate assistantship funding decisions are typically made by March 31 for fall assistantships.

 More Information